Filing Deadlines and Penalties

 R.C.
 102.02(A)(4) and R.C.
 1.14

 An incumbent typically must file by May 15th.
-However, if the incumbent is a candidate who has filed a petition to run for re-election, or to run for a different office, and his candidacy has been certified to the ballot by the board of election before May 15th, he will have a different filing deadline.
+However, if the incumbent is a candidate who has filed a petition to run for re-election, or to run for a different office, and his candidacy has been certified to the ballot by the board of elections before May 15th, he will have a different filing deadline.
 In that case, he must file no later than thirty days before the first election at which his candidacy will be voted on.
 If the first election in which he is a candidate is a May primary, his filing deadline will be in early April.
 If the first election in which he is a candidate is a later primary or the November general election, his filing deadline will be thirty days before that election.
-More information is available in Adv.
-Op.
-No. 2001-07.
+More information is available in Advisory Opinion 2001-07.

 Either.
 An FDS is filed on time if it: